A Video is Worth 10,000 Words: Training and Benchmarking with Diverse Captions for Better Long Video Retrieval: 10k Words Benchmark and Datasets

-First, we perform an automatic analysis of our generated data.
-For the sake of brevity we focus on ActivityNet, with metrics for other datasets provided in the supplement.
-From Table~\ref{tab:automatic_statistics}, note that summarization and elementary level simplification tend to remove nouns and verbs \footnote{Extracted using \url{https://spacy.io} part-of-speech tagging}, while intermediate and university levels tend to add nouns and verbs.
-Also note the word counts, where summarization, as expected, reduces the average number of words, while simplification to elementary level reduces the average length of words.
+\textbf{Automatic Analysis.} For the sake of brevity we focus on ActivityNet, with metrics for other datasets provided in the appendix.
+From Table~\ref{tab:automatic_statistics}, note that summarization and elementary level simplification tend to remove nouns and verbs \footnote{Extracted using \url{https://spacy.io} part-of-speech tagging}, while higher reading levels tend to add nouns and verbs.
+Also note the word counts, where summarization, as expected, reduces the average number of words, while simplification to elementary level reduces average word length.